April 1, 1865 - During the U.S.

 April 4, 1949 -

-for common military defense against the threat of Soviet expansion in
+for common military defense against the threat of expansion by Soviet Russia into

 Western Europe.